 To capture a solid portrait, you’ll need a long lens with a fast aperture.
-This will sufficiently isolate your subject from its surroundings and narrow your depth of field.
+This will isolate your subject from its surroundings.
+It will also narrow your depth of field.

 - Depth of field – A very long lens will likely have a shallow depth of field, which is what you want.
 If you are using a mid-length lens, open up the aperture as wide as it will go to narrow your depth of field.
 This blurs the background and limits distractions.

-- Background – Ideally the background is a pleasing, blurred mosaic of neutral colour that allows your subject to stand out.
+- Background – The background should be a pleasing, blurred mosaic of neutral color.
+This allows your subject to stand out.

 - Placement – Compose with some dead space on the edges, don’t get too close.
-Place the subject off-centre, providing it place to go, to look, or provide a sense of direction.
+Place the subject off-center, providing it with a place to go, to look, or provide a sense of direction.

 The Habitat Shot

-Think about these types of shots as landscapes, and compose them that way.
-Often your ‘subject’, the bird, is just one more element in the frame.
-You want the animal to be notable but it should not be front and centre.
+Think about these animal photography shots as landscapes, and compose them that way.
+Often your ‘subject’, the bird, is one more element in the frame.
+You want the animal to be notable, but it should not be front and center.